noelwelsh/scalacheck-scala-days-berlin-2018/src/main/tut/advanced-scalacheck.md

 val henry = Gen.alphaStr.filter(_.startsWith("henry"))
 ```

-When we run a test using this generator we see that no tests were generated.
+When we run a test using this generator we see that no test data was generated.

 ```tut:book
 import org.scalacheck.Prop.forAll